nitram509/tweet-gateway-server/README.md

 Environment variable 'accessTokenSecret' --> you will get one from Twitter
 ````

-Providing all 4 variables, there's no need to sign in and the service
+When providing all 4 variables, there's no need to sign in and the service
 is able to post tweets from the beginning.